JosieHong/SiamPolar/README.md

 1. Download DAVIS2016 from [kaggle-DAVIS480p](https://www.kaggle.com/mrjb166/davis480p).

-2. Convert DAVIS2016 to coco format by `/tools/conver_datasets/davis2coco.py [path to DAVIS2016 dataset]` and organized it as following: (The files in brackets are not used in SiamPolar.)
+2. Convert DAVIS2016 to COCO format by `/tools/conver_datasets/davis2coco.py [path to DAVIS2016 dataset]` and organized it as following: (The files in brackets are not used in SiamPolar.)

 ```shell
 SiamPolar